elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_form_hook.md

 **Type:** `Record<string, any>`

 The `defaultValue` is an object that you provide to give the initial value for your fields.

-There are multiple places where you can define the default value of a field, [read the difference between them here](default_value.md).
+**Note:** There are multiple places where you can define the default value of a field, [read the difference between them here](default_value.md).

 ```js
 const fetchedData = { firstName: 'John' };